Goiti Yamauchi

-Goiti Yamauchi (山内ゴイチ, Yamauchi Goichi) is a Brazilian mixed martial artist who currently competes in the Welterweight division for Bellator MMA.
-As of December 13, 2022, he is #5 in the Bellator Welterweight Rankings.
+Goiti Yamauchi (山内ゴイチ, Yamauchi Goichi) is a Brazilian mixed martial artist who competed in the Welterweight division for Bellator MMA and currently competes in the same division for the Professional Fighters League.

 Background

 Yamauchi was born in Anjō, Aichi to a Japanese father and a Japanese-Brazilian mother, but his family moved to Curitiba, Paraná when he was 3 years old.
 He started in Brazilian jiu-jitsu at the age of 9, followed by Muay Thai, boxing and wrestling during his youth.
 At the age of 14, he became Paraná State's amateur boxing champion in 2007, defeating then-reigning champion John Lineker, who was 17.

 Mixed martial arts career

 Early career

 Before moving to professional mixed martial arts, Yamauchi scored seven wins as an amateur, with seven first-round stoppages.
 Yamauchi started his professional career in 2010, when he was just 17 years old.
 From October 2010 to May 2013, he fought for many organizations throughout Brazil and won a featherweight title and a featherweight tournament in Iron Fight Combat and Smash Fight respectively.

 In January 2013, it was announced that Yamauchi signed a multi-fight contract with Bellator MMA.